-Focus in this talk is on:
+Focus in this talk is on: Tax and welfare reform: The Challenge of Labour Market Inequality

 - The structure of work and of families has changed over the last three decades and continues to change apace, - growing earnings inequality for men and women, and adverse labour market 'shocks' for the low educated, especially men. - When we place people in families in local labour markets, with childcare, marriage, savings and human capital decisions we get a different take on some key tax and welfare design questions. - when we put families in a dynamic context, redistribution and insurance become intrinsically linked.